tranlg99/L4_project/meetings/meeting9.md

 I have access to stlinux12.
 There might be an issue with lack of space, I have contacted IT services to allocate me more space (classmate was allocated 5G).
-Servers have Python 3.6.8, might be annoying with some packages.
+Servers have Python 3.6.8, might be annoying with some packages -> create conda env and update the python version.
+Make sure I have access to /scratch directory and create my own one /scratch/linda.